AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: Appendix: Propositions, Lemmas and Proofs

 \subsubsection{Lemma 1}

 For all $n\geq0$, (L1)

 Proof.
 The $n=0$ case follows from B2 and P6, the $n=1$ case follows from (S2) and (T3), and the $n=2$ case is simply A1.
-The lemma is true in all other cases, since whenever it holds for some $n\geq2$, it is also valid for $n+1$: \begin{adjustwidth}{-50pt}{50pt}
+The lemma is true in all other cases, since whenever it holds for some $n\geq2$, it is also valid for $n+1$: